trublud/KickAss-Gui/kickass/contrib/gitian/README.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of KickAss.*
+*Setup instructions for a Gitian build of KickAssCoin.*

-Gitian is the deterministic build process that is used to build the KickAss CLI executables.
+Gitian is the deterministic build process that is used to build the KickAssCoin CLI executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.